If you are a cat lover, you gotta visit one of Japan’s most famous cat islands: Tashirojima

 If you haven’t watched the movies “Nyanko” (にゃんこ) yet, then maybe you should – and if it’s just for the neko cuteness.

-What made me personally want to go even more are the Tofugu videos (Part 1 / Part 2) that were taken pre-tsunami.
+What made me personally want to go were the Tofugu videos (Part 1 / Part 2) that were taken pre-tsunami.

 Enjoy and please spread the word!

 You can access Tashirojima only by ferry.
-The ferry terminal is in Ishinomaki City in Miyagi Prefecture.
+The ferry terminal is in Ishinomaki City, Miyagi Prefecture.

 You can access JR Ishinomaki Station by local train coming from Sendai.
 From Tokyo you can take a Shinkansen to Sendai first and then take a local train to Ishinomaki.
 Check the timetable and fare with Hyperdia.

-From Ishinomaki Station you can take a bus that leaves in front of the station.
+From Ishinomaki Station you can take a bus (~ 250 yen, 18 mins) and get off at “Kadowaki 2-chome” (門脇2丁目).
+In order to catch the 9 a.m. ferry, take the bus that leaves at 8:30 in front of the JR station.

 The ferry terminal has small coin lockers and a toilet.
 The ferry also has a toilet.